Sheerness Lifeboat Station: History

 The station received another lifeboat in 1974, but this time, the brand new 44-009 Helen Turnbull (ON 1027), which served the station for the next 22 years.

 During her time on service, the Helen Turnbull would be launched four times, when medals for gallantry were later awarded.
 Coxswain Charles Henry Bowry was twice awarded the RNLI Bronze Medal, for services in 1976 and 1979.
 On 19 March 1980, the Helen Turnbull (ON 1027) was launched at 18:16 into a strong gale, to the aid of the offshore radio station ship Mi Amigo, which had dragged her anchor, and been driven ashore on Long Sand Shoal.
 In poor conditions, the lifeboat stood by for three hours, until the ship refloated, but it pitched and rolled badly.
 Four survivors were taken off after 13 attempts by the lifeboat, the vessel sinking a short time later.
 Coxswain Charles Henry Bowry was awarded the RNLI Silver Medal.
-A fourth medal (bronze), was awarded to Coxswain Robin Castle, for a service in 1987.
+A fourth medal (bronze), was awarded to Coxswain Robin Castle, for a service in the 1987 Hurricane, where the lives of two fishermen were saved.

 In 1985, negotiations took place with the Medway Ports Authority, and the lifeboat was relocated to Gun Wharf Steps.
 New crew facilities were provided in 2000, and a new Pontoon berth was constructed in 2010.

 lifeboat 14-13 George and Ivy Swanson (ON 1211), which had been placed on station in 1996, and served Sheerness for 25 years, was replaced in 2021, with the arrival of a new lifeboat 13-38 Judith Copping Joyce (ON 1345).